 Although time, not timing, is generally the key to long-term investment success, timing can have a dramatic impact on the tax consequences of investment activities.
 Your long-term capital gains rate might be as much as 20 percentage points lower than your ordinary-income rate.
-The long-term gains rate applies to investments held for more than 12 months.
+The longterm gains rate applies to investments held for more than 12 months.
 The applicable rate depends on your income level and the type of asset you've sold.
-(See Chart 2 on page 11.)
+(See Chart 2 on page 10.)
 Holding on to an investment until you've owned it more than a year may help substantially cut tax on any gain.

 Remember: Appreciating investments that don't generate current income aren't taxed until sold, deferring tax and perhaps allowing you to time the sale to your tax advantage - such as in a year when you have capital losses to absorb the capital gain.
-Or, if you've cashed in some big gains during the year and want to reduce your 2014 tax liability, before year end look for unrealized losses in your portfolio and consider selling them to offset your gains.
-(See Case Study IV.)
+Or, if you've cashed in some big gains during the year and want to reduce your 2017 tax liability, before year end look for unrealized losses in your portfolio and consider selling them to offset your gains.
+Both long- and short-term gains and losses can offset one another.

 AMT ALERT!
-Substantial net longterm capital gains can trigger the AMT.
+Substantial net long-term capital gains can trigger the AMT.